-Rank Location SP М Goal Objective Time Frame Resources Required 0001 ALL 01 01 Improve support for Math Lab and Tutorial Center instructors and increase individualized instruction for students.
+Rank Location SP М Goal Objective Time Frame Resources Required 0001 ALL 01 01 Improve support for STEM Success Center and Tutorial Center instructors and increase individualized instruction for students.
 Stabilize IA and AA staffing in Santa Rosa and Petaluma.
-Provide ongoing training 2022/2023 Funds from District, Student Success, and/or SEA Grant to pay for additional staff, as proposed.
-0001 ALL 02 01 Improve student success and persistence in Math and English Pathways.
-Implement and continuously improve pre- transfer math and English courses.
-Work with Math and English Departments innovative approaches.
-2022/2023 Time for CSKLS faculty to meet with Math and English Depts.
-Funding for conferences.
-Collaboration among math and English CSKLS faculty.
+Provide ongoing training 2024/2025 Funds from District, Student Success, and/or SEA Grant to pay for additional staff, as proposed.
 0001 ALL 02 01 Increase enrollment and retention in all sections, credit and noncredit.
-Consolidate noncredit program efforts and resources (ESL, SW Center, Outreach Specialists through "Adult Ed") to better support all noncredit course offerings.
-2022/2023 Funds from CAEP grant to pay noncredit stakeholders (faculty, classified, specialists) to participate in ongoing conversation, retreat to streamline all efforts and resources 0002 ALL 02 01 Meet the needs of students seeking preparation for GED and career readiness and college prep components.
+Consolidate noncredit program efforts and resources to better support all noncredit course offerings.
+2024/2025 Funds from CAEP grant to pay noncredit stakeholders (faculty, classified, specialists) to participate in ongoing conversations to streamline all efforts and resources 0001 ALL 01 02 Launch our Educator Development courses and certificate Create a pipeline to SSU credential program; collaborate with local offices of education; train the next generation of teachers on best practices 2024/2025 Faculty time 0001 ALL 01 02 Launch our Carpentry Fundamentals courses and certificate Train students in basic carpentry framing, tool use, safety, and workplace skills 2024/2025 EDA, Strong Workforce, IELM, Foundation funds, faculty time 0002 ALL 02 01 Meet the needs of students seeking preparation for GED and career readiness and college prep components.
 Ensure funding for instructional resources and professional development.
-2022/2023 New and continuing software will need to be purchased (yearly license) and installed; part- time faculty and staff will need to be paid for planning sessions and curriculum development.
-0002 ALL 02 01 Support CSKLS faculty in developing and integrating best practices, online homework, and technological support.
+2024/2025 Utilize free software and incorporate free resources into Canvas course shells, faculty time 0002 ALL 02 01 Support faculty in developing and integrating best practices, online instruction, and technological support.
 Provide department workshops for discussion, sharing, demonstration, and training in effective teaching practices and integration of technology.
-2022/2023 Funds from CAEP grant to pay adjunct faculty for participation in department workshops and projects.
-0003 ALL 01 02 Provide greater assistance for "the whole student" for CDCP students and for students in first levels of English and Math Pathways.
-Maintain strong communication and advocacy role with the Student Success Committee, the Welcom Center, the Outreach team, community partners, Adult Ed, and Noncredit Student Success Commitee.
-2022/2023 Faculty time 0003 ALL 01 02 Improve student access to learning support services at all sites.
-Manage new CSKLS and Tutorial Center websites.
-2022/2023 Training for AA and IAs.
+2024/2025 Funds from CAEP grant to pay faculty for participation in department workshops and projects.
+0003 ALL 01 02 Provide greater assistance for "the whole student" for CDCP students and for students transitioning from noncredit to credit.
+Maintain strong communication and advocacy role with the Student Success Committee, the Welcome Center, the Outreach team, community partners, Adult Ed, and Noncredit Student Success Commitee.
+2024/2025 Faculty time; invite groups to department meetings for information sessions 0003 ALL 01 02 Improve student access to learning support services at all sites.
+Manage new department website that reflects the myriad of course and certificate offerings.
+2024/2025 Training for AA and IAs.